Assessing entitlement to the Long Term Income Support rate of Austudy for students or migrants studying English language courses 010-04040000

 4 |

-Start after turning 22 years of age + Read more ...
-The LTIS rate of Austudy is intended to ease the transition for customers who have been getting relevant income support payments for some time and decided to return to study.
-Did the student start this course or an Australian Apprenticeship after turning 22 years of age?
+Start after turning 21 years of age + Read more ...
+Did the customer start qualifying study or an Australian Apprenticeship after turning 21 years of age?

 |